JohannesPfeifer/DSGE_mod/README.md

 This file replicates the estimation of the New Keynesian model of Jermann/Quadrini (2012) conducted and described in Pfeifer (2016).

+## McCandless_2008

+This folder contains replication files for George McCandless (2008): The ABCs of RBCs - An Introduction to Dynamic Macroeconomic Models, Harvard University Press

+### McCandless_2008_Chapter_9

+This file replicates the Money in the Utility Function model studied in Chapter 9

 ## NK_linear_forward_guidance

 Shows how to implement forward guidance in a baseline New Keynesian model using a sequence of monetary policy shocks.